 Acupuncture has been evolving over the last 3,000 years.
 Through research, we have learned much about how and why it works.
 Acupuncture points are located where nerve bundles exit fascia (connective tissue in the body), in close proximity to major blood vessels surrounded by small nerve bundles, at motor points (where nerves enter or exit the muscle), and in trigger points in muscles.

-Acupuncture is used at Bella Vista Equine as a valuable complementary treatment tool and is not a replacement for a “Western” physical examination and conventional treatments.
+Acupuncture is used at Columbia Equine Hospital as a valuable complementary treatment tool and is not a replacement for a “Western” physical examination and conventional treatments.

 Acupuncture has minimal side effects and can be used simultaneously with most drugs and conventional therapies.

 Acupuncture also provides another treatment option we can offer when other diagnostics/therapies have been unsuccessful.

 Why use acupuncture as part of a treatment plan for your horse?